dawenga/eros/README.md

 on the contextual need.

 Now with the magic of Generics, Eros can achieve that goal where previously it simply wasn't possible.
-There have been third party 'generated' attempts, but they just didn't work well within the language themselves for this use case (again IOHO).
+There have been third party 'generated' attempts, but they just didn't work well within the language themselves for this use case (yes this is a very subjective and therefore opinionated point of view).

 Now that we know generics will be a main line feature in 1.18, we're bringing our ideas and sharing them with the world.

+## But wait...
+Generics aren't available yet, Why publish this now?

+One would be correct in pointing out that Generics are slotted for go 1.18 and the official release is at 1.17.
+There are some useful reasons for adopting Eros now.
+First, there are a number of features we find useful that work now, the most prominent one being WithCuase chaining.
+This feature allows one to chain multiple errors instead of simply wrapping one.
+Why would this be useful?
+Because not every error condition is fail fast, you may wish to fail through, and simply adding errors to the chain per you're context / transaction is as valid a pattern as any other.
+We like this pattern, but it's not well-supported in the current idiomatic model.
+That said, Eros certainly can be used in the traditional manor.

+That said, once 1.18 is released, one won't need to make any changes to start taking advantage of the new features.

 ## How it works